PACE program prepares future STEM leaders | The Lighthouse

 The award-winning PACE program at Macquarie University provides students with the opportunity to combine academic studies with authentic work experience, preparing them for a career as future STEM leaders.

 John Georgaklis graduated from Macquarie in 2020 with a combined degree of Bachelor of Engineering and Commerce.
-He now works as a mechanical engineer at Stantec Australia, where he interned as an undergraduate.
+He now works as a mechanical engineer at Stantec Australia, where he completed an internship while an undergraduate.

 John Georgaklis